Our Top Tips for 4th of July Travel

 If you can fill your car’s gas tank the night before or even a couple of days before, you’ll be much happier.
 Gas stations will be busier than normal and if you’re driving a long distance, you’ll be able to get some serious miles down before filling up again.

 Most of the Million Mile Secrets team use the Blue Cash Preferred® Card from American Express for gas purchases since it gives 3% cash back at US gas stations and on transit.
 We’ve got a great breakdown of the best credit cards for gas purchases if you don’t have the Blue Cash Preferred.
+Cash back is received in the form of Reward Dollars that can be redeemed for statement credits.

 2. Get Your Electronics in Order